ku6ryo/FakeSchoolClassSystem/README.md

 # Overview
 This is a project of a fake school class system.
+This is a kind of a practice of ku6ryo to develop a relatively large system fast with latest technologies.

 # System components
 ```